steadylearner/prop-passer/README.md

 // "repeat api from prop-passer, show it n times" * 1000
 ```

-It show the message n times.
-Test in your local machine.
+It repeats the user given function.
+Test it in your local machine.
 ___

 ## Experimental API(pass, withKeys, withProps)